 The Department of Agriculture Chief Acquisition Officer (CAO) has the overall responsibility of promoting USDA's vendor engagement activities.
-In addition, the SPE, Mission Area Senior Contracting Officials (MASCOs), Mission Area Senior Program Managers (MASPMs), the Office of Small and Disadvantaged Business Utilization (OSDBU), and Competition Advocates each have a responsibility for ensuring the Vendor Communication Plan is effectively executed.
-Each Department of Agriculture contracting activity oversees management of vendor communication with input and assistance from their Small Business representatives and Competition Advocates.
+In addition, the SPE, Head of the Contracting Activity (HCA), MASCOs, the Office of Small and Disadvantaged Business Utilization (OSDBU), and Competition Advocates each have a responsibility for ensuring the Vendor Communication Plan is effectively executed.
+Each Department of Agriculture contracting activity oversees management of vendor communication with input and assistance from their Small Business Specialists and Competition Advocates.

-Other stakeholders with roles and responsibilities for carrying out the plan include program offices, Contracting Officer's Representatives (CORs), Contracting Officers (COs), Contract Specialists, and other agency officials
+Other stakeholders with roles and responsibilities for carrying out the plan include program offices, Contracting Officer's Representatives (CORs), Contracting Officers (COs), Contract Specialists, and other agency officials.